 In the beginning, the fund manager puts together the legal documentation necessary to form a company.
 They then sell shares in that company to individual investors and use the funds raised to purchase real estate assets that will produce a return in the form of income and appreciation.
 Each of these investments will be “levered” meaning that the investment manager will pair funds raised from investors (the equity) with a loan (the debt) to increase the number of assets they can acquire.
 Once the capital is deployed, the fund’s assets consist of all of the properties that they have purchased and their liabilities consist of the total balances of the loans they have taken out.
 The difference between the two values is the total Net Asset Value for the company as a whole.
 When this value is divided by the total number of outstanding shares, the share price of each can be determined.
 Often, the share price can be used as a proxy for the market value of the investment.
 For those that require it, the share price must be registered on the applicable filings with the securities and exchange commission.

-Why Does Net Asset Value Matter?
+Why Does Net Asset Value Matter in Private Equity?

 A fund’s Net Asset Value per share is important for several reasons: valuation for individual financial calculations, it serves as a benchmark for comparing one firm to another, sets a price for purchase and sale transaction, and it can be a way to calculate capital gains.

 First, all individuals, especially wealthy ones may be required to submit a statement of their personal financial condition to various parties as they make investments and file taxes.
 In order to calculate the value of their fund shares, they need to be able to know the closing price of the Net Asset Value per share on a given day so they can list it on their statement of financial condition.
 This value, along with the value of their other assets, is a major factor in a net worth calculation, which is often considered in loan requests and other investment opportunities.